 (c) Megawatt-hours per capita;

-(d) Million short tons of CO2 emissions; and
+(d) Million metric tons of CO2e emissions; and

-(e) Comparison of annual million short tons of CO2 emissions to 1990 emissions.
+(e) Comparison of annual million metric tons of CO2e emissions to 1990 emissions.

 (3) Unknown generation sources.
-For resources where the utility purchases energy from unknown generation sources, often called "spot market" purchases, from which the emission rates are unknown, the utility shall report emission metrics using the average electric power CO2 emissions rate described as the net system mix (spot market) in the Washington state electric utility fuel mix disclosure reports compiled by the department pursuant to RCW 19.29A.080.
+For resources where the utility purchases energy from unknown generation sources, from which the emission rates are unknown, the utility must use an emissions rate determined by the department of ecology.
+If the department of ecology has not adopted an emissions rate for unspecified electricity, a utility must apply an emissions rate of 0.437 metric tons of CO2 per megawatt-hour of electricity.
 For the resources described in this subsection, a utility must show in the report required in subsection (1) of this section the following:

-(a) Short tons of CO2 from unknown generation sources;
+(a) Metric tons of CO2e from unknown generation sources;

 (b) Megawatt-hours delivered to its retail customers from unknown generation sources; and